CASE STUDY

 Often, there’s a misconception in companies about what a procurement manager does.
 Business units may think you’re going to come in and take control, remove a team’s decision-making, and tell them who they have to work with and what they have to buy.

 However, any successful strategic sourcing team truly wants to partner with the business.
 Strategic sourcing professionals want to understand how the business operates, its challenges, and where there are opportunities for continuous improvement and advancement.
 As with any organization, there may be some cultural changes that need to occur.
-These can be difficult transitions, but the changes are possible by engaging with the business and following the rest of the suggestions here.
+These can be difficult transitions, but the changes are possible by engaging with the business and following the rest of the suggestions in this strategic sourcing plan.

 Danielle Salyers